mslawsky/time-optimization-v2/README.md

 Our analysis revealed a holistic approach to time-value optimization, considering time-to-value, core values, and the balance between short-term, long-term, and continuous priorities.
 This framework broadens the definition of value to include intrinsic value (e.g., happiness, fulfillment) alongside extrinsic outcomes, ensuring a more balanced and meaningful allocation of time and resources.

 1. **Activity Results - Goals Alignment** 🎯
-   - The primary purpose of this tool is to **align daily activities with personal goals and values**, answering the question: *Why do I do what I do?*
+   - The primary purpose of this tool is to **align daily activities with personal goals and values**, answering the question: *Why am I doing what I'm doing?*
    - Activities are categorized by their contribution to short-term, mid-term, long-term, or continuous goals.
    - Continuous goals, such as maintaining a happy marriage or fostering personal well-being, require consistent effort without a specific endpoint or measurable payoff.